|

 諸葛亮

-Old image of Zhuge Liang 2 |
+Old image of Zhuge Liang2 |

-The Romance of the Three Kingdoms does not tell the location of the town where Liu Bei, Zhang Fei and Guan Yu met, or where they became the Three Brothers of the Peach Grove by swearing an oath that they would bring justice and order to China.8 Some time later Liu Bei (dragging along his two sworn brothers) made three trips to Zhuge Liang's retreat at Longzhong before successfully persuading him to join in Liu Bei's efforts.9 After Zhuge Liang joined them they become, for a time, very successful.
+Zhuge Liang himself was from Shandong, but during the disorders that followed the collapse of the Han dynasty he had retired to a country retreat at Longzhong in Hubei province.9 Meanwhile, according to The Romance of the Three Kingdoms, Liu Bei, Zhang Fei and Guan Yu met (perhaps somewhere in what is today Hebei or Henan province: the Romance does not give the exact location) and soon swore their "Oath of the Peach Garden"10 whereby, as the "Three Brothers of the Peach Garden", they would fulfil their vow to bring justice and order to China.
+Some time later Liu Bei (dragging along his two sworn brothers) made three trips to Zhuge Liang's retreat at Longzhong before successfully persuading him to join in Liu Bei's efforts.11 After Zhuge Liang joined them they become, for a time, very successful.

 Zhuge Liang and the Qin

-The Romance of the Three Kingdoms, in its account of Liu Bei's visits to Zhuge Liang (Chapters 37 and 38), depicts Zhuge Liang playing the qin.10 Later Zhuge Liang's association with the qin is made more prominent through the story of the Ruse of the Empty City (Chapter 90).
-Here, by playing the qin on the city walls, he makes the enemy think the empty city must be well defended.11
+The Romance of the Three Kingdoms, in its account of Liu Bei's visits to Zhuge Liang (Chapters 37 and 38), depicts Zhuge Liang playing the qin.12 Later Zhuge Liang's association with the qin is made more prominent through the story of the Ruse of the Empty City (Chapter 90).
+Here, by playing the qin on the city walls, he makes the enemy think the empty city must be well defended.13

-The qin handbook attributed to him, Qin Jing, no longer exists.
-Some information about it is given in Qinshu Cunmu, #15.
+Zhuge Liang is said to have written a qin handbook called Qin Jing.
+The handbook no longer exists but some information about it is given in Qinshu Cunmu, #15.

 1.